easymode model library

 - Models marked with 🟢 are available for general use and have been validated in some way via subtomogram averaging.

-- Models marked with 🚧 are a work in progress; some are already online, but validation by STA hasn't progressed very far yet (mostly for a lack of time) and we can't promise great results.
+- Models marked with 🚧 are a work in progress; some are already online, but they remain experimental.